gtrofimiec/project-jdp-2109-01/README.md

 |Carts             |Cart with products added by user |POST(cart, order), PUT(add, and delete product)|[Carts](docs/CARTS.md)      |
 |Orders            |Order based on cart              |GET(all, by order ID), POST, PUT, DELETE       |[Orders](docs/ORDERS.md)    |

-- For business purposes we use soft delete in the app, to avoid permanent deletion of records.

 ## How to run application